 The Bodhisatta was once a prince.
-In past lives, two women in a king’s harem had a rivalry so intense one of them prayed that in a future life she would have the chance to eat the other’s children.
-In this present lifetime the vengeful woman was born as an ogress, allowing her to fulfill her desire, while the other woman became a chief queen; the Bodhisatta’s grandmother.
+In past lives, two women in a king’s harem had a rivalry so intense that one of them prayed she would have the chance to eat the other’s children in a future life.
+In this present lifetime, the vengeful woman was born as an ogress, allowing her to fulfill her desire.
+The other woman became a chief queen, the Bodhisatta’s grandmother.
 When this queen bore her first child, the ogress ran into the queen’s room and devoured the baby in front of everyone before running off.
-When the queen gave birth again, the ogress did the exact same thing.
+When the queen gave birth again, the ogress did the same thing.

-After the ogress died, the queen gave birth a fourth time and the newborn boy was safe.
+When the queen gave birth for the fourth time, it was after the ogress had died, so her newborn son was safe.
 When he grew up, he ascended the throne and was a righteous king.
-His wise eldest son, who served as viceroy, was the Bodhisatta.
+This king’s wise eldest son was the Bodhisatta, and he served as viceroy.

-When the son of the ogress no longer had his magic root, people saw him in the cemetery and were frightened because he appeared just like a regular ogre.
-Fearing he would eventually kill and eat people, they complained to the king who sent soldiers to capture him.
-The ogress’s son frightened the soldiers and escaped to the forest, living at the foot of a banyan tree and never returning to the city.
+No longer having his magic root, the ogress’s son was now visible to people, and they were frightened because he appeared just like a regular ogre.
+Fearing that the man-eater would eventually kill and eat them, they complained to the king, so he sent soldiers to capture him.
+The ogress’s son frightened the soldiers so much that he was able to escape to the forest.
+He lived at the foot of a banyan tree and never returned to the city.
 Now, instead of eating corpses, he seized people traveling by road.

 One day the king organized a hunt.
-Just as he was departing, a brahmin came to sell the king a poem for four hundred coins.
+Just as the king was departing, a brahmin came to sell him a poem for four hundred coins.
 The king declared that whoever among his friends let a deer escape would pay for the poem, and he gave the brahmin lodging to await their return.

 While they were in the forest, a deer ran straight at the king and got away.
-The king gave chase, and when he caught up to the deer he chopped it in two with his sword.
-As he walked back with the carcass hung on a pole, the ogress’s son captured him.
-The king said who he was and urged him to take the deer instead, but the ogress’s son mocked him and said he was going to eat both.
-Resigned to death, the king asked permission to return to the city and keep his promise to pay the brahmin so he could die with honor; he would come back the next morning.
+The king gave chase, and when he caught up to the deer, he chopped it in two with his sword.
+As he walked back with the carcass halves hung on a pole, the ogress’s son captured him.
+The king declared who he was and urged him to take the deer instead, but the ogress’s son mocked the king and said he was going to eat both him and the deer.
+Resigned to death, the king asked permission to return to the city and keep his promise to pay the brahmin so he could die with honor; he swore he would come back the next morning.
 The ogress’s son, knowing a virtuous king would never lie, agreed.

 The king went straight back to the city and paid the brahmin four thousand coins instead of four hundred.
 He tried to make the Bodhisatta the new king, but he refused the crown, instead insisting he would save his father by sacrificing himself to what they assumed was an ogre.
 The king reluctantly accepted the offer, and in the morning, the Bodhisatta bid his distraught parents, sister, and wife farewell and walked into the forest with the courage of a lion.

 Amazed by the Bodhisatta, the ogress’s son set him free.
-The Bodhisatta, however, remained there and his words humbled the ogress’s son to righteousness.
+The Bodhisatta, however, remained there to talk, and his words humbled the ogress’s son to righteousness.
 As he taught the five moral laws, the Bodhisatta realized this was not actually an ogre.
-Ogre eyes are red and do not blink; ogres cast no shadow and have no fear.
+Ogres’ eyes are red and do not blink; ogres cast no shadow and have no fear.
 This must be his abducted uncle, the rightful heir to the throne.
-Not believing the Bodhisatta’s theory, the man-eater said he would only believe the word of an ascetic gifted with supernatural vision who lived nearby.
-They went to see him, and the moment the ascetic saw them approaching he asked, “What brings you two descendants from a common ancestor to visit me?”
-Now knowing the truth of his life, the man-eater said he had no desire to be a king.
+Not believing the Bodhisatta’s theory, the ogress’s son said he would only believe the word of an ascetic gifted with supernatural vision who lived nearby.
+They went to meet him, and the moment the ascetic saw them approaching, he asked, “What brings you two descendants from a common ancestor to visit me?”
+Now knowing the truth of his life, the ogress’s son said he had no desire to be a king.
 Instead, he was ordained by the ascetic.

 A great multitude greeted the Bodhisatta on his return to the city and listened to his story.
-The king went to see his long-lost brother.
-The king tried, unsuccessfully, to convince his brother to come take the throne.
+The king went to see his long-lost brother and tried, unsuccessfully, to convince him to take the throne.
 Then he urged his brother to come live in the royal park, but he also refused this.
-So the king built a town for one thousand families near the ascetics’ hermitage to ensure they would always receive abundant alms.
+So the king built a town for one thousand families near the ascetics’ monastery to ensure they would always receive abundant alms.

 In the Lifetime of the Buddha

-When some other disciples learned what he was doing, they told him giving offerings to lay people was an offense and they reported him to the Buddha.
-The accused disciple was summoned back to the monastery where he admitted sharing the alms he collected with his parents.
+When some other disciples learned what he was doing, they told him that sharing alms with people who are not disciples was an offense, and they reported him to the Buddha.
+The accused disciple was summoned back to the monastery, where he admitted sharing the alms he collected with his parents.
 But, to the surprise of the other disciples, the Buddha praised the caring son instead of rebuking him.
-He then told this story to explain that this was a good thing to do, and that in the past he himself had refused to become king in order to save his father.
+He then told this story to explain that caring for others was always a good thing, and that in the past he himself had refused to become king in order to save his father.